wclin2/Employee-Attrition-Analysis/README.md

 ## K. Thanks

 This project is one of the courses from [Business Science University](https://www.business-science.io/).
-I really enjoyed the journey, improved my coding skills and learned the business sense.
+I really enjoyed the journey, improved my coding skills and developed the business sense.
 Many thanks to [Matt Dancho](https://www.linkedin.com/in/mattdancho/) and [Business Science University](https://www.business-science.io/) for putting this together.